Andvaranaut-Labs/LicenseHub/README.md

 Lastly, clients are allowed to use the paid source-independent application platforms developed under this license
 to create commercial proprietary products by customization and/or developing add-ins/plug-ins osing FLOSS, PAID or even CLOSED Source.

 The license provides partner developers with six degrees of freedom while specifying certain duties.

+The AVNL-ASH License version text is clear and easy to understand It outlines the conditions that a licensee must agree to, including obtaining proper authorization, using the software/hardware product/component and/or source code subject to the terms and conditions of the licensing agreement, and complying with the license terms for open source plugins.
+The license also highlights the benefits of using open source and closed source plugins.

-Overall, the AVNL-ASH License provides a balanced approach that encourages innovation and collaboration,
-while protecting the rights of developers and clients.
+Overall, the AVNL-ASH License provides a balanced approach that encourages innovation and collaboration, while protecting the rights of developers and clients.
+It provides clear guidance on how to use the software/hardware product/component and/or source code, in compliance with the licensing agreement.